berserker95/text-editor-showcase/README.md

 # 🌟 TextEditorShowcase

 Welcome to **TextEditorShowcase**!
-This project demonstrates the power of rich text editing using two popular libraries: **ngx-editor** and **quill.js**.
+This project demonstrates the power of rich text editing using three popular libraries: **ngx-editor**, **quill.js** and **syncfusion**.
 Designed for developers and users, this application provides a user-friendly interface to explore modern text editing capabilities.

 ## 📚 About